roosahut/tiralabra/README.md

 ```
 This will open the backend in localhost:8000.

-And then to run the frontend open another treminal and go to the frontend folder and run these commands:
+And then to run the frontend open another terminal and go to the frontend folder and run these commands:
 ```bash
 npm install
 ```